 Deferral Elections.
 For each calendar year, a Participant may irrevocably elect, in accordance with this Article and Article 8, to defer receipt of all or part of the compensation designated pursuant to Section 5.1; provided, however, that unless specifically permitted by the Committee, such deferred amount may not in aggregate be less than \$5,000 for any year.
 A Participant's election to defer base salary payable in respect of services provided in any calendar year must be made on or before December 15 of the previous calendar year.
 A Participant's election to defer an incentive award must be made prior to the time the amount of the award is granted under the applicable incentive award program and, in any event, prior to six months from the date the performance period ends.
-A Participant's election to defer a "sign-on" bonus must be made at the time the amount of the award is determined under the applicable for the Plan during the same calendar year, the elections described in this Article with respect to compensation for services after the date of election (other than the election relating to "sign-on" bonus) may be made no later than 30 days following the Participant's first day of eligibility.
+A Participant's election to defer a "sign-on" bonus must be made at the time the amount of the award is determined under the applicable program and, in any event, prior to commencement of employment.
+In the case of a Participant who becomes employed and eligible for the Plan during the same calendar year, the elections described in this Article with respect to compensation for services after the date of election (other than the election relating to "sign-on" bonus) may be made no later than 30 days following the Participant's first day of eligibility.
 Notwithstanding any provision of this paragraph, deferrals under the Plan shall comply with the requirements of Section 409A as to timing of election, and need not exceed such requirements of Section 409A.